Julie Bluhm, LICSW, Executive Director | CEO

 “Every dollar we raise and every volunteer we recruit makes a difference for the most stigmatized and forgotten group of individuals in our society.”

-George Broostin joined us in 1991 when we were operating Guild Hall, a residential facility for people with mental illness.
-Armed with a B.A. in Social Work, George put his skills to work as Program Assistant and in two years was promoted to Team Leader.
+George Broostin joined Guild Incorporated in 1991 when we were operating Guild Hall, a residential facility for people with mental illness.
+George put his skills to work as Program Assistant and in two years was promoted to Team Leader.
 As Team Leader, he was instrumental in helping the residents of Guild Hall transition to apartments during our progression from facility to community-based service delivery.
 He continued his work as Assistant Director of Services, getting to know lots of people and deepening his knowledge of community resources.
-He became a sort of “go to” guy for staff with questions about everything from court proceedings to the best place to find a good used couch for a client.
+He became a sort of “go to” guy for staff with questions about everything from court proceedings to the best place to find a good, used couch for a client.
 In 2005, George was recruited for a small, volunteer fundraising team we were forming.
 And in 2007, he accepted our Development Director position.
 Today, George oversees all of our fundraising and volunteer activities, spending his days “making friends,” as he likes to say, and educating people about our mission.
 Catch him in his office and you’re likely to hear a story or two about his adventures.